 Overview

-This program offers a unique learning opportunity for students who are interested in pursuing a carrier in the medical field.
+This program offers a unique learning opportunity for students who are interested in pursuing a career in the medical field.
 By completing a medical internship abroad, aspiring doctors can gain valuable exposure to the medical field in a setting they likely won’t find in the United States.
 Internships are an essential requirement for almost any medical degree and they are part of the process of becoming a professional.

 Students will participate in an observational internship in hospitals in both Fes and Marrakesh, Morocco.